pilotkid/wp-coupon-highest-priced-item/readme.md

 * Fixed issue where when the discount is greater than an item price the discount is still correct

 = 1.0.6 =
+* Skipped due to numbering issue with 1.0.5 on inital release

+= 1.0.7 =
 * Fixed issue with discount all not working